Leucadia, Encinitas, California

 Leucadia is a beach community in the coastal city of Encinitas, California.
 It is known for its relatively secluded beaches in Southern California surf culture.

 History

 Rancho Agua Hedionda was granted to Juan María Marrón in 1842, encompassing modern-day Leucadia.

-The name Leucadia is of Greek origin as its namesake, Lefkada (Leucadia), is one of the Ionian Islands.
-Early in the community's history, a development company based in San Diego gave Leucadia and its streets their Roman-Greco names, which include Hymettus, Neptune, Phoebe, and Daphne.
+The name Leucadia is of Greek origin as its namesake, Lefkada (Leucada), is one of the Ionian Islands.
+Early in the community's history, a development company based in San Diego gave Leucadia and its streets their Greco-Roman names, which include Hymettus, Neptune, Phoebe, and Daphne.
 The community of Leucadia became part of the city of Encinitas when it incorporated in 1986.

 Geography

 Leucadia faces the Pacific Ocean.
 The community is set on a series of bluffs that stretch along much of the length of the North County coastline, a region of San Diego County.
 Its beaches are located below steep vertical cliffs lending them a relative seclusion.